astrochili/vscode-defold/README.md

 ## Limitations

-The path to Defold Editor cannot contain spaces right now.
-This is caused by the fact that bob cannot be run with spaces, see [defold/defold/#5930](https://github.com/defold/defold/issues/5930).

 There is no way to change breakpoints at runtime, only on pauses.
 Bind some key to call `debugger.requestBreak()` can be a great trick if you want to edit breakpoints at runtime but you don't have any breakpoints in the code at the moment.
 Watch [tomblind/local-lua-debugger-vscode/#32](https://github.com/tomblind/local-lua-debugger-vscode/issues/32) for updates.

 Local Lua Debugger is a *local* debugger.
 So you can't debug the game on the device by this way.